cdchris12/python_challenge/README.md

 ```

 # Acknowledgements
-Contains code from https://github.com/johestephan/CTI-Toolbox , used
+This project contains code from
-per the licensing terms.
+https://github.com/johestephan/CTI-Toolbox , used per the licensing
+terms.